-The French waste business, which accounted for 42% of total revenue in 2023, is more exposed to cyclical macroeconomic conditions than water, reflecting the higher proportion of industrial and commercial customers (around 29% of revenue), and contract terms that are more often linked to the volume collected or processed and, in turn, to industrial production.
+The French waste business, which accounted for 37% of total revenue in 2024, is more exposed to cyclical macroeconomic conditions than water, reflecting the higher proportion of industrial and commercial customers, and contract terms that are more often linked to the volume collected or processed and, in turn, to industrial production.
 Changes in treated volume are typically correlated with industrial production in Europe.
+In January 2025, the company reinforced its operations in Italy with the acquisition of Gruppo Ecosistem, a company specialised in the treatment and recovery of industrial waste.